- Set paste to Keep Text Only and decide how to treat lists when pasting.

 - When pasting numbered items into a bulleted list: To preserve numbers, select Don't Merge List; to convert them to bullets, choose Merge List.

-With these specific decisions, you'll avoid unexpectedly popping numbers or bullet points that become numbers mid-document.
-The key is to choose whether to mix or keep the list format separate in the paste..
+By making these specific decisions, you'll avoid unexpected numbering or bullet points that turn into numbers mid-document.
+The key is choosing whether to mix or keep the list formatting separate when pasting.

 Copy format to instantly unify the look

-Format Painter is that tool that many overlook, yet it speeds things up tremendously.
-It copies the appearance of a text or graphic and applies it elsewhere, just like a paintbrush.
-Ideal for homogenizing fragments without creating a style from scratch.
+Copying formatting is a tool that many overlook, yet it speeds things up considerably.
+It copies the appearance of text or graphics and applies it elsewhere, like a paintbrush.
+Ideal for standardizing sections without creating a style from scratch.

 - Select the text or graphic with the format you want to replicate.
 Choose an example that is already perfect.